gcccheng/wugui/cvenglish.md

 ##### Value Created

 - Established a flexible and automated deployment pipeline aligned with GitOps, enabling developers to deploy code seamlessly across environments.
 Improved deployment speed, consistency, and security, and reduced operational overhead by shifting to self-service workflows.

 ---

-#### Troubleshooting and Improving CI/CD Pipelines

-The development team encountered various errors and instability when running pipelines on self-hosted runners.

-##### Responsibilities

-- Troubleshooted pipeline errors, optimized performance, improved reliability, and worked closely with developers to maintain organized workflows.

-##### Value Created

-- Freed developers from troubleshooting, allowing them to focus on development and improving overall pipeline efficiency.

----